Bill Lester: Early career

 He began racing in the road course circuits, running in the SCCA and IMSA series.
-He made his IMSA debut in 1989 at Sears Point International Raceway, qualifying ninth and finishing 12th in a Chevrolet Camaro.
+He made his IMSA debut in 1990 at Sears Point International Raceway, qualifying ninth and finishing first in a Chevrolet Camaro.
 He also picked up a victory that year in an endurance race at Sears Point.
 In 1990, he began running the SCCA, running an unsponsored Oldsmobile Cutlass for Rocketsports at Portland, and one race for Tom Gloy at Mid-Ohio.
 He did not race professionally again until 1996, running SCCA events at Watkins Glen, Elkhart Lake, Wisconsin, Sears Point, and Reno, Nevada.
 He competed in the 24 Hours of Daytona in 1998 and 1999, finishing fifth and tenth, respectively.

 NASCAR

 In 1999, he became the first African-American to run a Busch Series race, when he ran at Watkins Glen in the No. 8 Dura Lube Chevrolet Monte Carlo owned by Bobby Hillin Jr. He started 24th and ran near a top-ten most of the day before an accident relegated him back to 21st.
 The next season, he made his Craftsman Truck debut at Portland, starting 31st and finishing 24th in the No. 23 Red Line Oil truck owned by Team 23 Racing.
-He also competed against Bobby Norfleet in that race, marking the only time in NASCAR two African-Americans have competed in the same race.
+He also competed against Bobby Norfleet in that race, marking the first time in NASCAR two African-Americans competed in the same race.
 He ran five races the next season in the No. 4 for Bobby Hamilton Racing, his best finish an eighteenth at Phoenix International Raceway.

 In 2002, he ran in the Craftsman Truck series full-time for Hamilton.
-While he did not finish in the top-ten, he had sixteen finishes between 11th-18th, leading to a seventeenth-place points finish and runner-up to Brendan Gaughan for NASCAR Craftsman Truck Series Rookie of the Year.
-The next season, he grabbed his first career pole at Lowe's Motor Speedway and had a tenth-place run at Kansas Speedway, garnering a 14th-place finish in the championship standings.
+While he did not finish in the top-ten, he had sixteen finishes between eleventh-eighteenth, leading to a seventeenth place points finish and runner-up to Brendan Gaughan for NASCAR Craftsman Truck Series Rookie of the Year.
+The next season, he grabbed his first career pole at Lowe's Motor Speedway and had a tenth-place run at Kansas Speedway, garnering a fourteenth place finish in the championship standings.